 H1B Transfer Denied?
 Your Next Steps

-Receiving an H1B transfer denial can be devastating news, so it will be important to understand your options and what the denial means for your status in the US.
+But if your H1B transfer is denied, given what’s at stake, it will be important to understand your options and what the denial means for your status in the US.

-Failure to convince the adjudicator of the working relationship for example can be damaging to your petition.
+For example, failure to convince the adjudicator of the working relationship can be damaging to your petition.
 Working location should be clearly stated and any off-site work detailed clearly to demonstrate sufficient ‘control’ by the employer over the employee’s work, and not any third party or subcontracting company.

 If the adjudicator is not satisfied that the employee has both the required qualification (Bachelor’s degree in the field of work) and that the role on offer demands that specialized knowledge, it is likely the application will fail.